-He demonstrated increased Cultural Intelligence through awareness, empathy and humility, which removed the goal barrier of trying to prove he was right.
+He demonstrated increased Cultural Intelligence through awareness, empathy and humility, which removed the goal barrier of trying to prove he was right (and judging others different than him as wrong: a shift in his cultural mindset).
 I see those as three of the four key ingredients for cultural intelligence.
 Awareness, curiosity, humility and empathy.

 You notice this first coaching session starts with an explicit discussion of goals.
 In some cultures it may take several sessions of building trust in the relationship before coaching goals are clarified, and it may come more from the context of the conversation than explicit communication.
 My Korean mentor coaching client said it can take up to 3 sessions.
 And when I listened to Korean coaching students coach, the coaching agreement was more implicit than explicit.